Korean Beef Bowl Recipe | Easy 20-Minute Family Dinner

 • No fresh ginger?
 Use 1/2 tsp ground ginger

 • No radish?
 Carrot ribbons or cabbage work well.
-Even cauliflower would be great!
+Finely shredded cauliflower also works well if you’d like to add extra vegetables.

 • No sesame oil?
 Use olive oil and add extra sesame seeds